-(4) building advertising the business conducted in such store.
+- (4) Advertising signs not exceeding 14 square feet in area for each enterprise when attached to a building advertising the business conducted in such store.
 Such signs shall not be permitted to be erected on the roof of any building, nor shall two or more such signs be combined so as to constitute one notice or advertisement.
 No part of any such sign exceed a height of more than two feet.
-No illuminated sign shall be placed within the interior of any premises so that they shall be nearer than five feetfrom any show window or exterior window.
+No illuminated sign shall be placed within the interior of any premises so that they shall be nearer than five feet from any show window or exterior window.
 No such illuminated sign shall in any event be of a neon or flashing type.
 No signs of any type, whether temporary or permanent, shall be affixed to the interior or exterior of any show window or exterior window so as to cover more than 25% of the outside exposed surface of any such window.
 Signs which are permitted to be erected, installed or maintained shall be of a rigid material and so affixed to the premises so as to prevent the same from moving, waving, flapping or turning.
-All illuminated exterior signs shall be extinguished by 11:00 p.m. or the closing time of the establishment, whichever is later, and must remain extinguished until 8:00 a.m.

-A gasoline service station when erected in connection with one or more other building units.

-(5) However, said gasoline service station may be separated from such other building units by driveways and parking areas.
-No certificate of occupancy shall be issued for a gasoline station prior to the issuance of a certificate of occupancy for one or more of the building units.

-Incidental or accessory uses in connection with the principal uses provided in this chapter (6) will be permitted, provided that they are housed within the main building or buildings on the plot.
-No accessory buildings shall be permitted.

-Additional business uses, other than those specified, may be granted within the discretion of the (7) Board of Trustees on special application therefor made at the time of filing of the application for a change of zone to a Business A District.

-Fences of any kind or description shall not exceed a height of six feet six inches from ground level,

-(8) except when permitted by the Board of Appeals pursuant to the powers delegated to it under the Village Law and under the provisions of this chapter.
+All illuminated exterior signs shall be extinguished by 11:00 p.m. or the closing time of the establishment, whichever is later, and must remain extinguished until 8:00 a.m. - (5) A gasoline service station when erected in connection with one or more other building units.
+However, the gasoline service station may be separated from such other building units by driveways and parking areas.
+No certificate of occupancy shall be issued for a gasoline station prior to the issuance of a certificate of occupancy for one or more of the building units. - (6) Incidental or accessory uses in connection with the principal uses provided in this chapter will be permitted, provided that they are housed within the main building or buildings on the plot.
+No accessory buildings shall be permitted. - (7) Additional business uses, other than those specified, may be granted within the discretion of the Board of Trustees on special application therefor made at the time of filing of the application for a change of zone to a Business A District. - (8) Fences of any kind or description shall not exceed a height of six feet six inches from ground level, except when permitted by the Board of Appeals pursuant to the powers delegated to it under the Village Law and under the provisions of this chapter.
 All fences shall be erected so that the finished surface shall be faced outward.